- Mr P E Morgan (Head of Spanish)

 - Ms E A M Campbell

 - Ms K M Harris

-The department teaches in a suite of rooms situated principally on the top of K Block, although extensive use is also made of our ICT suite and the other ICT suites the school has to offer.
-All our classrooms are well equipped with white boards and audio visual facilities.
+The department teaches in a suite of rooms situated principally on the top of the Giles Slaughter Building, although extensive use is also made of our ICT suite and the other ICT suites the school has to offer.
+All our classrooms are well-equipped with whiteboards and audiovisual facilities.

 We follow a curriculum based upon the publications “Claro 1" and "Claro 2", although we make extensive use of supplementary activities and resources in order to further enrich the curriculum.
 Spanish is compulsory for all pupils in Third and Shell Forms, becoming optional in the Fourth Form

 We enter all pupils doing Spanish at GCSE for the AQA GCSE in Spanish at Higher Tier.

 We are constantly working together as a team in order to find ways of stretching and challenging our most able pupils, by observing teaching and learning and sharing best practices, both from within the department and from other departments in the school.
 We aim to go well beyond the confines of our course materials by making learning interactive and by providing pupils with challenging texts.
 Moreover, we provide pupils with the opportunity to watch Spanish-language films on a regular basis and also stage a Spanish-language play, courtesy of the Onatti Theatre Company.